What's involved in commissioning a portrait?

 If your looking at a multiple pet portrait you don't have to have an image of all the subjects together the beauty of artwork is that I'm able to composite the images together.

 I always work from photos.

 Forward 3 to 4 good clear images of your pet.
-I realise that this isnt always possible especially in the case of an immortal pet portrait.
-Please bare in mind that the quality and detail of the images I use for your portrait directly relates to the quality of the finished portrait mark which is your favourite photo , and if the colour is showing true in that photo.
+I realise that this isn't always possible especially in the case of an immortal pet portrait.
+Please bare in mind that the quality and detail of the images I use for your portrait directly relates to the quality of the finished portrait mark which is your favorite photo , and if the colour is showing true in that photo.
 I work from the other photos to reference coat colours etc.

 In the case of a multiple pet portrait I can advise you on which photos will fit together to produce the best portrait.

-Once you have decided on the size and style of your pet or pet and people portait.
+Once you have decided on the size and style of your pet or pet and people portrait.
 Let me know your pets name and a little bit about them.
 I like to talk to my portraits as Im creating them so names always add that special connection for me.

 You can email me your photos, please send them through at the highest resolution possible, or alternatively you can mail them to me as photos or on a CD

 It is important to keep copies in case they go astray in the post whilst this is rare it does happen on occasion..

 Your photos will be returned with your portrait.